ordina-jworks/ordina-jworks.github.io/_posts/2019-09-30-Home-automation-part-1.md

 - and many others...

 If your device is not supported but has its own app/api there is a big chance you can get it to work by installing homebridge and adding that to your home app in iOS.
-Scroll down to the example section of this blogpost if you want to learn more on how to do set this up yourself.
+Scroll down to the example section of this blogpost if you want to learn more on how to set this up yourself.

 ### Google Home